scotcorm/corm-repository/README.md

  React MERN Portfolio Site with Tailwind that can be found at: https://corm-repository.onrender.com/

  It's hosted as a free site on Render so it may be asleep.
-Please keep that in mind when it first loads.
+Please keep that in mind when it first loads: it might take a minute or two to spin up.

 # About